-The trickiest part about knowing how to deal with gaslighting in a relationship is being able to decipher whether you’re actually being gaslighted in the first place.
-When I first started sifting through my mental archives, I wasn’t even sure I had ever experienced it.
-Then I remembered the last time my ex randomly texted me the Wikipedia page of “narcissistic personality disorder,” saying he was “trying to help.”
 There was also the time I “invented” that he told me he broke up with his new girlfriend over the weekend, despite texts confirming such events were literally in my phone.
 Or like 40 other incidents that resulted in him saying, “you’re being crazy right now” to me.
-So basically, I realized years later that gaslighting was the defining quality of my longest on-and-off relationship.
+So basically, I realized years later that gaslighting was a defining quality of my longest on-and-off relationship.
+So it’s high time I learn how to deal with gaslighting so it doesn’t happen again.

 “Being gaslighted means they are trying to make you feel like your reality is a lie, even when you know you’re not imagining it.” —psychotherapist Tammy Nelson, PhD

-Incidentally, though it seems like another super fun buzzword that aptly lends itself to the world of modern dating, the terminology goes as far back as the 1938 play Gaslight, notably adapted into a 1944 film starring the extraordinary Ingrid Bergman and Charles Boyer.
+Incidentally, even though “gaslighting” seems like another super-fun buzzword—along with “situationship,” “orbiting” and “turbo relationships“—that aptly lends itself to the world of modern dating, the terminology actually goes as far back as the 1938 play Gaslight, notably adapted into a 1944 film starring Ingrid Bergman and Charles Boyer.
 In it, Bergman notices gaslights flickering on and off in the house.
 She starts to think she’s losing her mind, but it’s really her scumbag husband actively trying to drive her insane via psychological manipulation—a form of abuse—a bid for control, and a diabolical way to shake someone’s foundation and sense of self.
-To wit, it’s so hard to see that light flickering, because you’re being continuously destabilized and undermined in real time, and it can happen at the hands of anyone in your life, not just a romantic partner.

 1. Do you know for sure that your partner is lying?

-This is tough to confirm when gaslighting comes in the form of lines like, “You’re being unreasonable.”
-Because while maybe, in some cases, it’s actually true, in others, it’s a hop and a skip away from “you’re being crazy” (which is basically never okay to say to anyone, ICYMI).
+Knowing how to deal with gaslighting is tricky when subjective phrases, like “you’re being unreasonable,” are the ones thrown around.
+Because while in some cases, it may actually be true that you’re being unreasonable, in others, such a phrase is a hop and a skip away from “you’re being crazy” (which is never okay to say to anyone, ICYMI).
 In the latter case, even if you can deduce how you came to your reasonable conclusion, you still may start asking yourself if you’re being unreasonable—and then you may start believing it.

 While invalidating someone’s emotions is definitely a red flag, knowing someone’s lying about what they’re invalidating is the telltale sign of outright gaslighting.